 Kelsall Village Latest News

-New Webmaster needed for Kelsall!
-John Hammond had intended to stand down as webmaster of Kelsall's website at end-December after 7 years, but will keep the website 'ticking over' until a new webmaster is in place.
-The website nominally resides beneath the umbrella of Kelsall Parish Council, but it has been managed as an independent website, with very little input from the Council.
-A Kelsall resident is presently assessing whether he could take over the site, but it could be several months before the site is operating normally again.
+Status of Kelsall's website: John Hammond had intended to stand down as webmaster of Kelsall's website at end-December after 7 years, but is keeping the website 'ticking over' until a new webmaster is in place.
+It could be a couple of months before the site is operating normally again.

 Next time you need to buy something online please click this ONLINE SHOP button and start your shopping from Kelsall Green's ONLINE SHOP web page.
 Shop as you normally would at Amazon, M&S, Next, Expedia, Play.com and many other web retailers, and a donation will automatically be made to Kelsall Green.
 Sites like Littlewoods and Asda donate as much as 10% of the cost of your purchase, while mobile phone providers will give us as much as £100 if you sign up for their services after clicking through from Kelsall Green's ONLINE SHOP web page.